viezly/docs/README.md

 # Introduction

-Viezly is the newest code-review tool with visualisation at it's core.
+Viezly is the code-review tool with visualization at its core.

 ## How Viezly can help me?

 Viezly provides a number of unique features which help you to review pull requests.
-Most significant of them are:
+The most significant of them are:
-- visualisation
+- visualization
-- representation of dependencies between changed files
+- dependencies between changed files
-- splitting big pull requests into subset of smaller parts
+- splitting big pull requests into a subset of smaller parts
 - handy and meaningful navigation across changed files

-Of course, we support all basic features required to perform a code-review: comments, review submission and much more.
+Of course, we support all basic features required to perform a code review: comments, review submission, and much more.

 ## Enough words - show me a demo!